google/upvote_py2/docs/santa_sync.md

 -   `BLACKLIST`: Block execution
 -   `REMOVE`: Remove any pre-existing _policy entry_ (**NOT** the file itself)

-...and three different Rule types:
+...and two different Rule types:

 -   `BINARY`: Apply the policy to a binary.
 -   `CERTIFICATE`: Apply the policy to any binary signed by the signing certificate.
--   `SCOPE`: Apply the policy to any file whose path matches a regex.

-*NOTE:* Upvote does not create or offer an interface to create Rules of type `SCOPE`.

 Rules are synced to Santa clients in order of their creation.
 Upvote maintains a rule sync cursor for each Santa host so that only Rules created since the last